 Editors’ Note – If you are still using MS Excel spreadsheets for tracking test cases and execution, this is the best time for you to switch to a Test Management tool.
 And for that reason, we have selected the long-time popular open-source Test Management Tool.
 Try it!

-We have divided this TestLink Tutorials series in 3 parts:
+We have divided this TestLink Tutorials series into 4 parts:

 Here is the list of all the tutorials in this series:

 TestLink Tutorial #1) TestLink introduction, installation and creating Test Plan and Test Cases

 TestLink Tutorial #2) Requirements management, Test execution and generating test reports